a fold of chairs

 Dimensions 46 x 59cm

-Anthony Curtis originally created the screen print for this pice of work in 1972, then spent some months overpainting it in 2006.
+Anthony Curtis originally created the screen print for this piece of work in 1972, then spent some months overpainting it in 2006.

 In 1957, Curtis's work garnered national attention with his inclusion in the Daily Express Young Artists’ Exhibition, and he was further celebrated as one of Jack Beddington’s Young Artists of Promise.
 By 1959, he was holding solo exhibitions at the Bear Lane Gallery in Oxford, where his unique voice emerged within the contemporary art landscape.